-Alpha International Academy connects international students seeking a quality post-secondary education with one of the leading colleges in Ontario.
+Alpha College of Business and Technology connects international students seeking a quality post-secondary education with one of the leading colleges in Ontario.
 The Academy is affiliated with St. Lawrence College, who provides oversight over all curriculum, faculty, and operational quality for college-level programs delivered at Alpha’s Toronto campus.
-Students can learn how to apply through Alpha at: alphacollege.ca/how-to-apply and are considered enrolled at St. Lawrence College once admitted.
+Students can learn how to apply through Alpha at: https://alphacollege.ca/how-to-pay-my-fees/ and are considered enrolled at St. Lawrence College once admitted.
 Graduates receive a St. Lawrence College diploma or graduate certificate, depending on their course of study.

 Programs offer flexible intakes, with classes beginning in January, May, or September.
 Lessons are designed to combine theory with practical experience, and studying at Alpha provides a metropolitan experience to international students.
 In addition to easy access to highly qualified faculty and dedicated staff, small class sizes ensure a supportive and social community for all students.